 Direct Heat Grilling

-Thinner foods with less water and sugar content cook better with direct heat.
-For example, steaks fish, veggies and other tender foods.
+Types of food for direct heat: Thinner foods with less water and sugar content cook better with direct heat.
+For example, steaks, fish, veggies and other tender foods.

 Indirect Heat Grilling